Skip to content

 Step 4: Simulate channel usage → Include physical provision (store locations, opening hours), brand, demographics

-For each synthetic individual i near 14 Wa In Fong East:
+For each synthetic individual i in the target area:

 P(visit_restaurant_j) = f(